markand/molko/doc/docs/about.md

 # About

-Molko's Adventure is a 2D solo RPG game and an API to build more RPG games.
+Molko's Engine is a 2D solo RPG game and an API to build more RPG games.
 It is designed with the following characteristics:

 - Turn based battle.
 Similar to old RPG games battle operate on a dedicated game